Prince William makes awkward How to Have Sex gaffe at the Baftas

 Prince of Wales admitted he hadn’t seen film that addresses issues around consent

-The Prince of Wales found himself making an unfortunate blunder at the Baftas, after he told actors that a film that tackles sexual assault “looked like a lot of fun”.
+Prince William appeared to make an unfortunate blunder at the Baftas, after telling actors that a film that tackles sexual assault “looked like a lot of fun”.

-Prince William was speaking to Bafta Rising Star winner Mia McKenna-Bruce, who stars as 16-year-old Tara in director Molly Manning-Walker’s acclaimed film, How to Have Sex.
+The Prince of Wales was speaking to Bafta Rising Star winner Mia McKenna-Bruce, who stars as 16-year-old Tara in director Molly Manning-Walker’s acclaimed film, How to Have Sex.

 The storyline has been praised for its critical portrayal of the issues surrounding consent and for highlighting the lack of conversation surrounding the subject.